Poland - John B. McElroy, M.D., 62, passed away unexpectedly Wednesday, Oct.9, 2019, in Douglas, Mich., while on vacation with his family.

 The family requests that material tributes take the form of contributions to the Great Trail Council, Boy Scouts of America, 4500 Hudson Drive, Stow, Ohio 44224, in memory of Dr. John B. McElroy.

 Dr. McElroy was a dedicated husband, father, grandfather, brother and doctor.
 He had a strong work ethic and enjoyed spending time with his family, friends and helping his patients.
 He will be deeply missed.

 Please visit www.beckerobits.com to send condolences.

-To send flowers to Dr. John B. McElroy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. John B. McElroy, please visit our floral store.